sdevalapurkar/typescript-time/README.md

 # 🤖 typescript-time

-Demo project for a lunch and learn presentation about learning to use typescript
+Demo project for a lunch and learn presentation about learning to use typescript.

 ## Running locally